-There is research looking into the genetics of womb cancer, hormone replacement therapy (HRT), surgery, treatment after surgery, radiotherapy, and support for women with womb cancer.
+There is research into womb cancer including looking into the genetics of womb cancer, hormone replacement therapy (HRT), surgery, treatment after surgery and support for women with womb cancer.
 Researchers are also looking at treatments for advanced womb cancer, including chemotherapy, biological therapy and hormone therapy.

 Doctors and researchers must fully investigate all potential new treatments before they can be used as standard treatment for everyone.
 This is so that

 - We are sure they work better than treatments available at the moment

 First, treatments are developed and tested in laboratories.
 For ethical and safety reasons, experimental treatments must be tested in the laboratory before they can be tried in patients.
 If we say a treatment is at the laboratory stage of research, it is not ready for patients and is not available either within or outside the NHS.
 Cancer Research UK supports a lot of UK laboratory research into cancer.

 Tests in patients are called clinical trials.
 Cancer Research UK supports many UK and international clinical trials.